SlabCalc LogoSlabCalc Concrete Technical Division

 Concrete Sidewalk Cost in Raleigh, NC

-Concrete sidewalk installation in Raleigh, NC costs $7.04–$15.09 per sq ft fully installed.
-A typical residential sidewalk (100 sq ft) runs $704–$1,509 total — based on 15 NCDOT Division Let Bid Averages (DIV 05) contracts (2024).
+Homeowners in Raleigh, NC typically pay $5.14–$11.02 per sq ft for concrete sidewalk installation.
+A typical residential sidewalk (100 sq ft) runs $514–$1,102 total.
+Pricing is estimated from 15 NCDOT Division Let Bid Averages (DIV 05) bid contracts, adjusted for residential market rates.

 Raleigh's Piedmont red clay and residual soil conditions are similar to Charlotte — moderate expansion, good bearing capacity, and manageable site prep for contractors experienced with local geology.
 Costs vary by width — standard residential sidewalks are 4 ft; ADA-compliant walks require 5 ft minimum — and by whether existing sections need removal and disposal.
 Work in public rights-of-way requires permits and may mandate specific mix designs set by the municipality.
 Raleigh's research triangle growth has pushed contractor demand; quality crews book 4–6 weeks out during spring and fall — scheduling in winter or mid-summer often yields faster turnaround and more competitive pricing.